jekyll-one-org/j1-template/README.md

 # Setting up the project

-Running the J1 template project is very simple:
+Running the J1 Theme project is very simple:

 * Downlad the repo
 * Setup the project